Lugiato–Lefever equation: Longitudinal patterns and cavity solitons

 In the longitudinal case of Eq.((2)) the patterns arise from the interplay between FWM and dispersion.
 The FWM can give rise, for example, to processes in which pairs of photons of the longitudinal mode quasi-resonant with $\omega_0$ are absorbed and, simultaneously, the system emits photon pairs corresponding to cavity modes symmetrically adjacent to the quasi-resonant mode, in such a way that the total photon energy, as well as the total longitudinal photon momentum, are conserved.

 Figure 7.
 Example of longitudinal pattern that travels along the cavity with the velocity of light in the medium and gives rise to a periodic sequence of pulses in the output.

 Figure 7 shows an example of the patterns that are generated, and travel along the cavity and out of the cavity.
 Like in the transverse case, also in the longitudinal configuration single or multiple Kerr cavity solitons can be generated; Figure 8 illustrates the case of a single cavity soliton that circulates in the cavity and produces a sequence of narrow pulses in the output.
 Such solitons have been observed for the first time in a fiber cavity.

 Figure 8.
 Longitudinal Kerr cavity solitons.

-It is important to note that the instability which originates longitudinal patterns and cavity solitons in the LLE is a special case of the multimode instability of optical bistability, predicted by Bonifacio and Lugiato in and first observed experimentally in.
+The instability which originates longitudinal patterns and cavity solitons in the LLE is a special case of the multimode instability of optical bistability, predicted by Bonifacio and Lugiato in and first observed experimentally in.